Spotlight on Freeport-McMoRan: Analyzing the Surge in Options Activity

 Freeport-McMoRan Inc is an international mining company.
 It has organized its mining operations into four primary divisions: North America copper mines, South America mining, Indonesia mining and Molybdenum mines.
 Its reportable segments include the Morenci, Cerro Verde and Grasberg (Indonesia mining) copper mines, the Rod & Refining operations and Atlantic Copper Smelting and Refining.
 It derives key revenue from the sale of Copper.

-Following our analysis of the options activities associated with Freeport-McMoRan, we pivot to a closer look at the company's own performance.

-Freeport-McMoRan's Current Market Status With a trading volume of 4,627,200, the price of FCX is down by -0.41%, reaching $46.65.
-Current RSI values indicate that the stock is may be approaching oversold.
-Next earnings report is scheduled for 89 days from now.
-Professional Analyst Ratings for Freeport-McMoRan
+Where Is Freeport-McMoRan Standing Right Now?
+Currently trading with a volume of 2,864,150, the FCX's price is down by -0.25%, now at $46.62.
+RSI readings suggest the stock is currently may be approaching oversold.
+Anticipated earnings release is in 85 days.
+What Analysts Are Saying About Freeport-McMoRan

-5 market experts have recently issued ratings for this stock, with a consensus target price of $53.8.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $53.8.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Scotiabank persists with their Sector Perform rating on Freeport-McMoRan, maintaining a target price of $52. * Maintaining their stance, an analyst from Scotiabank continues to hold a Sector Perform rating for Freeport-McMoRan, targeting a price of $53. * An analyst from JP Morgan persists with their Neutral rating on Freeport-McMoRan, maintaining a target price of $55. * An analyst from Scotiabank has revised its rating downward to Sector Perform, adjusting the price target to $52. * An analyst from Raymond James persists with their Outperform rating on Freeport-McMoRan, maintaining a target price of $57.
+Click here for access. * Maintaining their stance, an analyst from Scotiabank continues to hold a Sector Perform rating for Freeport-McMoRan, targeting a price of $52. * Maintaining their stance, an analyst from Scotiabank continues to hold a Sector Perform rating for Freeport-McMoRan, targeting a price of $53. * Maintaining their stance, an analyst from JP Morgan continues to hold a Neutral rating for Freeport-McMoRan, targeting a price of $55. * Consistent in their evaluation, an analyst from Raymond James keeps a Outperform rating on Freeport-McMoRan with a target price of $57. * In a cautious move, an analyst from Scotiabank downgraded its rating to Sector Perform, setting a price target of $52.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.